Police and Crime Commissioner for Northumbria

 Change in Net Budget Requirement between years is attributable to:

-The Band D council tax precept for Northumbria will increase from £110.33 to £134.33 for the year.
-This remains, by far, the lowest precept of any Police and Crime Commissioner in England and Wales.
-You can find out more information on the OPCC website.
+The Band D council tax precept for Northumbria will increase from £153.84 to £168.84 for the year.
+This remains by far, the lowest precept of any Police and Crime Commissioner in England and Wales.